-One of the most common misconceptions about life coaching is that it is therapy in disguise – or worse yet –therapy from an unlicensed practitioner.
+One of the most common misconceptions about life coaching is that it’s actually just therapy in disguise – or worse yet – therapy from an unlicensed practitioner.
 In reality, life coaching is truly its own unique service designed to help ambitious achievers meet the outcomes that will bring them success and fulfillment in any and all areas of life.
-Here are some of the differences between a life coach vs. therapist and a basic guide for when each service is appropriate.
+Below are some differences between a life coach vs. therapist, and a basic guide for when each service is appropriate.

 Get results starting right now with Tony’s priming exerciseLearn About Priming